mujahidbcs92/ifza-intrvlp/README.md

 ## Live Link

-Hey, You can Check Out The Page Live <a href="https://mujahidbcs92.github.io/ifza-intrvlp">from Here</a>
+Hey, You can Check Out The Page Live <a href="https://mujahidbcs92.github.io/ifza-intrvlp" target="_blank">from Here</a>